rkpontes/dart_server/README.md

 ## Database

-Update database path in `src/app/external/databases/sqlite_database.dart` on line 8
+Update database in files .env or .debug-env